paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 ```

 <!-- Guidelines for contexts: https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
-We found out that the dataset is on the level of tweets.
-In other words, the rows in the dataset are single tweets.
-But we are interested in summarizing this data.
+We found out that the observations (= rows) in the dataset are tweets.
+In other words, the rows are single tweets.
+However, there may be several tweets by the same politician or party in the dataset.
+And that is what interests us.
 For instance, we probably want to calculate which politician tweets the most or which party has the most tweets.

+For that we have to aggregate the data.
+This is done int two steps.
+First, we group the data (`group_by()`).
+Second, we summarize the data along these groups (`summarize()`).

 `@instructions`
 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 1. Load the dplyr package that contains functions we need for many analyses: `library(dplyr)`.
 2. Count the number of tweets per party by aggregating the dataset with the following command: `data %>% group_by(party) %>% summarize(number_of_tweets = n())`.
 Did you expect that?
-3. Now, we do the same but order the results according to the number of tweets: `data %>% group_by(party) %>% summarize(number_of_tweets = n()) %>% arrange(desc(number_of_tweets))`.
+3. We can use the same command and add `arrange()` to order according to a variable.
+For instance, order according to the number of tweets.
 4. Using the command from above: What do I need to type to find the politician with the most tweets?
-(Hint: group by name)
+(Hint: `group_by(name)`).

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->